 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. - GOTU, GSX

-/EIN News/ -- CEDARHURST, N.Y., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. (NYSE: GOTU, GSX), if they purchased the Company’s American depository shares (“ADSs”) between March 5, 2021 and July 23, 2021, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Gaotu Techedu Inc. f/k/a GSX Techedu Inc. GOTU GSX))), if they purchased the Company's American depository shares ("ADSs") between March 5, 2021 and July 23, 2021, inclusive (the "Class Period").
 Shareholders have until February 28, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-gotu/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).